2023 East Africa Leadership Journey

 Associated Certified Coach (ACC) - International Coach Federation

-Watch inspiring testimonials and Leadership Journey reflections from some of our alumnae members around the world.
+Watch inspiring testimonials and Leadership Journey reflections from some of our cohort members.

 The Leadership Journey Framework